yaodingyd/verbose-preact/README.md

 3. if vnode is element node
 - if not the same type, create new node and append old node's child into new node

 Step 2: diff node's children node

 Step 3: diff node attribute
 - call ref

+### Preact's catch
+1. Preact uses DOM node to diff with vnode.
+So imperatively mutating DOM would still result in a diffing process, as DOM nodes are all reference.
+While in React and other React-like library, this won't happen because diffing is only done between vnodes, and  imperatively mutating DOM doesn't update vnodes(elements).